Somon Air: Destinations

 Somon Air flies to following destinations as of June 2022:

+Codeshare and Interline agreements

+Somon Air currently has a codeshare and interline agreement with Asiana Airlines.

 Fleet

 Current fleet

-The Somon Air fleet comprises the following aircraft (as of November 2019):
+The Somon Air fleet comprises the following aircraft (as of November 2016):

 Fleet development

 Somon Air signed a memorandum of understanding to purchase a Boeing 787-8 at the 2018 Dubai Air Show for further fleet development.
 This has not yet been taken up.
 The company still hoped to launch wide-body flights that year with a 767-300ER.
 The airline was considering the purchase of four Embraer 190-E2, to replace older Boeing 737 Classic aircraft.
 The airline planned to commence service of the new Embraers by the end of 2018, but by September 2019 there had been no further announcement.
-In November 2019 Somon Air signed a Memorandum of Understanding with the Airbus group of companies under which the airline intends to acquire helicopters and the latest Airbus family aircraft from direct manufacturer.
+In November 2019, Somon Air signed a memorandum of understanding with the Airbus group of companies under which the airline intended to acquire helicopters and the latest Airbus family aircraft from direct manufacturer.